jingjuanh/jingjuanh.github.io/content/research/1/index.md

   caption: 'Embed rich media such as videos and LaTeX math'
 ---

+I am currently focused on conducting a comprehensive literature review, summarizing multiple research papers and presenting findings to my supervisor.
+In terms of experimentation, I have completed the initial step of applying Monte Carlo Bayesian optimization to stock midprice modeling.
+The ongoing work involves integrating neural networks as surrogate models to further enhance the optimization process.
 ## 1. Introduction
 ### (1) Motivation:

 The primary motivation for this study is to construct a parallel simulation system that replicates a real-world financial market.
 By ensuring the high fidelity of the simulation system, we can effectively model the real market.
 The ultimate goal is to use this system for counterfactual analysis—by intervening in the simulated market, we can predict potential changes, assisting businesses and governments in making informed decisions.